M-Kasaei/Sequelyzer/README.md

 ## How to use:

-<p>For Calculating Proportions: paste the sequence in the text field or load a sequence file (txt or fasta) and click on Calculate button to see the result</p>
+<p>For Calculating Proportions: paste the sequence in the text field or load a sequence file (txt, fasta or genbank) and click on Calculate button to see the result</p>
-<p>For Finding Reverse Complement: paste the sequence in the text field or load a sequence file (txt or fasta) and click on Complement button to see the result</p>
+<p>For Finding Reverse Complement: paste the sequence in the text field or load a sequence file (txt, fasta or genbank) and click on Complement button to see the result</p>

 ## Dependencies: